 Docker-friendly standalone deployment option configurable via environment variables and compatible with Kubernetes secrets management.
 Read the architecture overview for possible ways Codaptor can fit into your architecture.

 Comprehensive REST API allowing vault queries and synchronous or asynchronous execution of Corda flows.
 Check out the extensive documentation to learn what is possible.

 Decouple your REST API users from the lifecycle of the underlying Corda node in order to improve the availability and reliability of the overall system.
 Continue serving the requests even while the node is being restarted or even upgraded.

 Flexible API security with PAC4J allowing a variery of authorization models such as as API keys, OpenID Connect, SAML 2, or just about anything else — great for integrating managed services like AWS Cognito or Azure AD.
-Cordaptor also comes with support for SSL out of the box.
+Codaptor also comes with support for SSL out of the box.
 Check out the configuration guide.

 Extensible architecture allowing bespoke features to be added as simply as dropping a JAR file into a directory.
-Use Cordaptor as a converged application server for custom logic that needs to sit close to the Corda node API without introducing more components to your architecture.
+Use Codaptor as a converged application server for custom logic that needs to sit close to the Corda node API without introducing more components to your architecture.
 Read about Cordaptor extensions.

-At the moment Cordaptor, as of released version 0.1.0, is a technology preview, which is made available to the wider community to gather feedback and identify areas for improvement.
+At the moment Codaptor, as of released version 0.1.0, is a technology preview, which is made available to the wider community to gather feedback and identify areas for improvement.
 We are planning to add more features soon, but also welcome suggestions, feature requests, bug reports, and help spreading the word.
 You may want to subscribe to this publication to stay tuned.

 B180.tech is a wholly-owned business of Bond180 Limited, focusing on providing world-class tools and technologies for decentralized applications, decentralized finance, and innovative applications employed by traditional financial institutions.